-We asked leading custodians, museum chiefs, authorities, counsels, and individual artists to name an artist, alive or dead, that individuals ought to find out about, and explain to us why.
+We asked leading custodians, phoenix medical malpractice attorney, museum chiefs, authorities, counsels, and individual artists to name an artist, alive or dead, that individuals ought to find out about, and explain to us why.

 The art world moves quickly, with recent fads, developments, and names springing up consistently.
-The speed of progress also underlying predispositions can leave numerous artists who genuinely deserve the spotlight in the shadows all things being equal.
+The speed of progress and underlying predispositions can leave numerous artists who genuinely deserve the spotlight all things being equal in the shadows.

 We asked 11 driving custodians, museum chiefs, gatherers, guides, and individual artists to name a figure, alive or dead, that individuals ought to find out about, and explain to us why.
 Here are their responses.

 Jeff Sonhouse and Zilia Sánchez